wdc756/StarTrace/README.md

 A Range Token holds a range of values, similar to a List Token (in that they both have an `iter` attribute), but instead of holding and returning a list of values, Range Tokens only hold `iter` and just return the current value.

+Attributes:
+- `iter`: the iterator for the range (value, start, end, step)

 ```python
 from startrace import RangeToken